-All locations of the Meridian Library District will be closed on Monday and Tuesday, December 24 and 25 for Christmas.
-Regular hours resume on Wednesday, December 26.
+All locations of the Meridian Library District will be closed Sunday, April 21 for the Easter holiday.

 You are here

 Meridian Writes is a program to highlight the talent and hard work of Meridian authors.
 Meridian Writes encourages authors who live in Meridian to submit one book they have published in the last five years to be considered for judging.
 Meridian Library District staff will choose three finalists from the submissions, and ask selected members of the Meridian community to choose a final winner.

 - The book can be traditionally published or self-published, but must be complete and have an ISBN.

 - The book must be published within the last five years.